RafidMuhymin/astro-spa/README.md

 Type: `boolean`

-If present, prefetching of the link won't be upgraded to fetch on mouse over and touch start.
+If present, prefetching of the link won't be upgraded to fetch on `mouseover` and `touchstart`.

 ### data-active-class

 Type: `string`

-If the href attribute of the element is equalt to the current URL then the value will be added to the classList of the element.
+If the href attribute of the element is equal to the current URL then the value will be added to the classList of the element.

 > **Note:** If `localLinkDetector` is set to `false` then this attribute will be ignored.